dell/common-github-actions/docs/SECURITY.md

 ## Reporting a Vulnerability

-Please report a vulnerability by opening an issue (https://github.com/dell/common-github-actions/issues) in this repository.
+Have you discovered a security vulnerability in Github Actions?
+We ask you to alert the maintainers by sending an email, describing the issue, impact, and fix - if applicable.

+You can reach the Karavi maintainers at karavi@dell.com.